-In examining the forecast mesocyclone tracks in these experiments, we use the Updraft Helicity (UH) metric (Fig. 8).
-UH is used as defined in Kain et al. (2008), except herein, the limits of integration are from the surface to 3 km AGL so as to pick out low-level rotating updrafts.
-Additionally, instead of a 9-point smoother, a neighborhood ensemble probability has been computed using a circular neighborhood 2.5 km in radius.
+In examining the forecast mesocyclone tracks in these experiments, we use the updraft helicity (UH) metric (Fig. 8).
+UH is used as defined in Kain et al. (2008), except herein the limits of integration are from the surface to 3 km AGL so as to pick out low-level rotating updrafts.
+Additionally, instead of a nine-point smoother, a neighborhood ensemble probability has been computed using a circular neighborhood 2.5 km in radius.
 Here, the probability of UH represents a mesocyclone-scale circulation as a proxy for a tornado track.
-The results presented here use a UH threshold of 75 m s-2, but they are relatively insensitive to the threshold used.
+The results presented here use a UH threshold of $75 \text{ m}^2 \text{ s}^{-2}$, but they are relatively insensitive to the threshold used.

-The UH swaths are compared to the Warning Decision Support System - Integrated Information (WDSS-II) rotation swath product (Smith and Elmore 2004).
-The peak probabilities in the forecast mesocyclone tracks from all six experiments generally follow the WDSS-II rotation track in space, as expected for having initialized the 1-hour forecasts after tornadogenesis.
+The UH swaths are compared to the Warning Decision Support System-Integrated Information (WDSS-II) rotation swath product (Smith and Elmore 2004).
+The peak probabilities in the forecast mesocyclone tracks from all six experiments generally follow the WDSS-II rotation track in space, as expected for having initialized the 1-h forecasts after tornadogenesis.
 This again supports the conclusion that the ensembles are capturing the evolution of the mesocyclone in the forecast.
 However, some differences are apparent between the individual experiments, discussed in the next sections.